wishthis/wishthis/.github/ISSUE_TEMPLATE/bug_report.md

 How can the bug be reproduced?
 If you received an error or similar, please add it here.

 ## Disclaimer
 wishthis is entirely built in my free time, mostly without any pay or code contributors.
-While I am doing my best to help out everybody, I cannot gurantee that I will find the time or have the competence to help you out.
+While I am doing my best to help out everybody, I cannot guarantee that I will find the time or have the competence to help you out.

 I greatly appreciate that you are filing a bug report, these help tremendously!
 Thank you!